jakebgo/script-dr/progress.md

 - Updated testing documentation with validation results
 - All critical issues identified in UAT have been successfully resolved
 - Application is now ready for user acceptance testing with the improvements implemented

+## 2024-04-14 19:30 - UAT Round 2 Preparation Complete
+- Created comprehensive UAT Round 2 plan to validate remediation effectiveness
+- Developed detailed test cases focused on critical issues from Round 1:
+  - UI/UX improvements (single text area design)
+  - Beat definition accuracy (All Is Lost vs Dark Night of the Soul)
+  - Analysis quality and relevance
+  - Technical stability
+- Prepared all necessary testing materials:
+  - Test execution guide with step-by-step instructions
+  - Standardized feedback form for consistent evaluation
+  - Key fixes document explaining remediation efforts
+  - Results tracker for aggregating feedback
+- Set up test environment with sample screenplay outlines
+- Assembled test team with a mix of Round 1 testers and new participants
+- Organized testing schedule and assignment of test cases
+- Created preparation checklist to ensure readiness
+- Updated UAT plan with current progress and next steps
+- Ready to begin UAT Round 2 execution phase

+## 2024-04-15 20:00 - UAT Round 2 Successfully Completed

+- Executed comprehensive UAT Round 2 to validate remediation effectiveness
+- Successfully verified that all critical issues from Round 1 have been resolved:
+  - UI/UX improvements (single text area) rated 10/10 for usability
+  - Beat definition accuracy for "All Is Lost" vs "Dark Night of the Soul" fully resolved
+  - Analysis quality rated as "1000% better" than previous version
+- Completed all 8 test cases across 4 test scenarios with positive results
+- Identified minor enhancement opportunities for future iterations:
+  - Improve cross-beat analysis with better references to related beats
+  - Enhance suggestion specificity with exact locations for proposed changes
+- Created comprehensive UAT Round 2 summary report with findings and recommendations
+- Updated all project documentation to reflect current status
+- Application is now ready for broader user testing or limited release
+- All success criteria for the MVP have been met

+## 2024-04-16 18:30 - Post-UAT Documentation and Enhancement Planning

+- Created comprehensive UAT Round 2 summary report documenting successful testing results
+- Updated results tracker with detailed feedback from all test cases
+- Completed preparation checklist marking all UAT Round 2 tasks as complete
+- Developed enhancement plan addressing minor improvement opportunities:
+  - Cross-beat analysis enhancement for better beat relationship references
+  - Location specificity improvements for more precise guidance
+  - Limited release preparation tasks and timeline
+- Updated README.md with current project status and success metrics
+- Created implementation timeline and resource requirements for enhancement work
+- Documented success metrics for the planned enhancements
+- Set up project for transition to limited release phase
+- All UAT documentation completed and archived for future reference